Paola Prestini: Career

 She sits on the strategy committee for Prototype Festival, is a regular curator at John Zorn's The Stone, and also sits on the board of National Sawdust.
-Some of the compositions she has written or is working on include Gilgamesh, Laybyrinth, The Hubble Cantata, Aging Magician, Epiphany, The Colorado, Oceanic Verses, Two Oars, and Mass Re-Imaginings.
+Some of the compositions she has written or is working on include Gilgamesh, Labyrinth, The Hubble Cantata, Aging Magician, Epiphany, The Colorado, Oceanic Verses, Two Oars, and Mass Re-Imaginings.
 Prestini's music has been commissioned by and performed at the following institutes: Carnegie Hall, Chicago Symphony, the New York Philharmonic, New York City Opera and the Kronos Quartet, and in non-U.S. venues.
 Recordings of her music have been released on VIA Records, Innova, and Tzadik Records, and her compositions have been published in the Arcana series by Hips Road.
 She is the editor of the New York Philharmonic's Very Young Composer handbook.

 Of her recent works which focus on the voice, Aging Magician represents her penchant for long process, interdisciplinary work that she self initiates and co-produces.
-Of Aging Magician, Anthony Tommasini of the New York Times stated that “[Prestini’s] choral writing is ethereal, unfolding in long-spun lines and chantlike phrases.
-Yet there are complex stretches of cluster chords that the choristers sing with precision.“ The Boston Globe called her opera Gilgamesh “an enchanted exploration of the eternal mysteries….[Prestini's] atmospheric but tuneful music for “Gilgamesh” inhabited an indie-opera rainforest of its own…” and The Boston Music Intelligencer said of it “It sparkles, both literally and figuratively…Her melodies entice and speak of a modern, yet accessible flare…it holds its intensity with valor through its end.”
+Of Aging Magician, Anthony Tommasini of the New York Times stated that "[Prestini’s] choral writing is ethereal, unfolding in long-spun lines and chantlike phrases.
+Yet there are complex stretches of cluster chords that the choristers sing with precision."
+The Boston Globe called her opera Gilgamesh "an enchanted exploration of the eternal mysteries….[Prestini's] atmospheric but tuneful music for 'Gilgamesh' inhabited an indie-opera rainforest of its own…" and The Boston Music Intelligencer said of it "It sparkles, both literally and figuratively…Her melodies entice and speak of a modern, yet accessible flare…it holds its intensity with valor through its end."
 Upcoming large scale work include a new installment of the River Project with filmmaker Murat Eyuboglu (filmmaker of the Colorado) based on the Amazon, which currently won a 2017 NEA award, and Two Oars, a new opera with Robert Wilson, and the cellist Jeffrey Zeigler.